 The IT networking industry grows by leaps and bounds every year; however, the one thing that stays comparatively constant is the brand.
 Due to the technology industry's accelerated evolution, brands take on increased importance by providing an effective counterbalance to what buyers perceive as constant change, clutter, and confusion.
-While we strive to push the boundaries with our marketing activities, we accord great importance to brand building which will ensure our long-term success.
-DIGISOL has established its brand positioning as a leading 'Trusted Made In India IT Networking brand' that offers products of global standards, credibility and delivers a fantastic user experience.
-DIGISOL has carried out various initiatives like DIGISOL Cash Karo loyalty program to enhance the relationship with existing electricians, technicians and partners by giving them a chance to earn more loyalty points on their purchase of DIGISOL products, DITT (DIGISOL Institute of Technical Training) where we aim to train/educate network engineers, channel partners and ISPs by consistently delivering quality training programs which are always in sync with the market demand and DIGISOL Premium Partners Program to build relationships with the partners by rolling out various Sales Scheme for both Active and Passive range of products.
-Post covid DIGISOL has rolled out Made In India Scheme and is planning to roll out more Scheme every quarter during the year 2022-23.
+While we strive to push the boundaries with our marketing activities, we accord great importance to brand building, which will ensure our long-term success.
+DIGISOL has established its brand positioning as a '1st Indian Brand in IT Networking Solutions', that offers products of global standards, credibility and delivers a fantastic user experience.
+DIGISOL has carried out various initiatives like DIGISOL Cash Karo Loyalty Program to enhance the relationship with existing Electricians, Technicians and Partners by giving them a chance to earn more loyalty points on their purchase of DIGISOL products; DITT (DIGISOL Institute of Technical Training) where we aim to train/educate Network Engineers, Channel Partners and ISPs by consistently delivering quality training programs which are always in sync with the market demand and DIGISOL Premium Partners Program to build relationships with the partners by rolling out various Sales Scheme for both Active and Passive range of products.
+Post covid DIGISOL has rolled out Made In India Scheme and is planning to roll out more Schemes in the future.
+Now, most of Digisol's products are TEC certified like DG-GR1321, DG-GR6821AC, DG-GS1528, etc.